github/codeql-action/README.md

 - **Actions Variables**

-  You can use actions or environment variables to use dynamic configuration.
+  You can use actions or environment variables to share configuration across multiple repositories and to modify configuration without needing to edit the workflow file.

   ```yaml
   - uses: github/codeql-action/init@v2